Kting voar: Hoax

 More recently, Feiler et al. established in 2002 that most of the horn sheaths of the kting voar, including the holotype, were superficially embellished, but added that it remains to be seen whether these horns belong to cattle or a distinct species in its own right.

-Until further evidence is obtained, the kting voar's existence as a real species should be regarded as questionable.
+Until further evidence is obtained, the kting voar's existence as a real species is considered questionable.